wikimedia/wikimedia-discovery-rainbow/tab_documentation/failure_langproj.md

 =======

 Sometimes, searches return zero results.
 What we're visualising here is the percentage of the time a search query returns zero results, split out by language (e.g. English vs Russian) and project (e.g. Wikipedia vs Wiktionary).
-For each arbitrary combination, the zero results rate is the overall rate (full-text AND prefix, web AND api).
-Due to the high number of language-project combinations, we have restricted ourselves to only storing the last 30 days of data.

 Notes/Tips
 ------
 * The percentages next to the language and project names represent the proportion of the total volume.
+* You can select multiple projects and multiple languages to compare simultaneously.
+(Hold down Ctrl on Windows or Command on Mac.)
+* For each arbitrary combination, the zero results rate is the overall rate (full-text AND prefix, web AND api).
 * The language picker will automatically choose "(None)" if you select a non-multilingual project such as Wikidata.
 * If you're interested in the overall ZRR for a multilingual project such as Wikipedia, make sure only "(None)" is selected in the languages picker.
+* Due to the high number of language-project combinations, we have restricted ourselves to only storing the last 30 days of data.

 Outages and inaccuracies
 ------